ASP.NET Web Pages - Creating Custom Validators

 To test this out for yourself, save this as EmailValidator.cs in your App_Code folder.

 RequestFieldValidatorBase requires derived classes to include a constructor that takes a string representing the error message to be displayed in the event that the form field value doesn't pass the validation test.
 The test itself is coded in the IsValid() method, which returns a bool representing pass or fail.
-In the example above, the test comprises a Regular Expression match.
-If the value matches the Regex pattern, it is considered a valid format for an email address and true is returned.
+In the example above, the string is passed to the MailAddress constructor which throws a FormatException if it isn't a valid email address.
+This is caught and the method returns false.
+Otherwise it is considered a valid format for an email address and true is returned.

-You could simply register your EmailValidator in your .cshtml page as it is:
+You could register your EmailValidator in your .cshtml page as it is:

 Validation.Add("Email", new EmailValidator());